Juanmaibanez/Google_IT_Automation_with_Python/about.md

 **What you'll learn**

-    ·What Python is and why Python is relevant to automation
+    * What Python is and why Python is relevant to automation

-    ·How to write short Python scripts to perform automated actions
+    * How to write short Python scripts to perform automated actions

-    ·How to use the basic Python structures: strings, lists, and dictionaries
+    * How to use the basic Python structures: strings, lists, and dictionaries

-    ·How to create your own Python objects
+    * How to create your own Python objects

 **Modules**